 BACKGROUND: The wholesale state law changes in 2017 and 2019 were aimed at streamlining the deployment of wireless communications technology; however, the new laws have achieved the opposite outcome.
 Now more than ever there is confusion regarding the respective roles of municipalities, the County, and industry stakeholders.
 Routinely, the City of Coconut Creek has to defend its administrative and regulatory functions regarding work that includes excavation, work in the right of way, and the overall aesthetics oversight for these types of installations.
-Most recently, it was discovered that small cell installations have been bypassing structural safety review as required by the Florida Building Code whenever the facility is located within a County right-of-way that is within a municipal regulatory boundary.
+Most recently, it was discovered that small cell installations have been bypassing structural safety review as required by the Florida Building Code whenever the facility is located within a County or State right-of-way that is within a municipal regulatory boundary.
 The legal framework established by the State law is not conducive to the public safety nor does it streamline deployment.
 Instead, it has created loopholes and gaps in the structural safety review of these facilities.
 Efficiency and equity call for advocacy to repeal and oppose state laws that preempt local permitting processes, create more redundancies rather than streamlined processes, and create confusion resulting in a power struggle between local and regional governments and industry stakeholders.

 POSITION: The City of Coconut Creek opposes further legislation preempting local government regulations.
-The City supports legislation that repeals the current state laws pertaining to communications facilities in order to provide local governments with clear authority to regulate matters within the public rights-of-way.
+The City supports legislation that repeals the current state laws pertaining to communications facilities in order to provide local governments with clear authority to regulate matters within the public rights-of-way, and/or at a minimum, make state laws consistent with federal laws and regulations to avoid confusion created by the inherent inconsistencies between them.